Ten deadliest quakes of the 21st century

 A 7.8-magnitude earthquake on April 25 strikes in central Nepal, triggering avalanches and landslides across the Himalayan nation, destroying schools and hospitals.

-The quake kills almost 9,000 people and renders millions homeless, while also reducing more than a hundred monuments to rubble, including centuries-old temples and royal palaces in the Kathmandu valley.
+The quake kills almost 9,000 people and renders millions homeless.
+It also reduces more than a hundred monuments to rubble, including centuries-old temples and royal palaces in the Kathmandu valley.

 2006: 6,000 dead, Java